-I am interested in how the law and the economy respond to job applicants or employees perceived as “risky.”
-I look at the legal parameters for the assessment of such risk and also the implementation of risk reduction by private firms.
+I am interested in how the law and private firms respond to job applicants or employees perceived as “risky.”
+I look at the legal parameters for the assessment of such risk and also the organizational behavior in pursuit of risk reduction by private firms.
 I examine the sociological processes in regards to how such risk is constructed and the discursive ways such risk assessment is deployed in the maintenance of inequality.
-I also examine ethical issues arising from how corporations off-set risk to employees.
+I also examine ethical issues arising from how firms off-set risk to employees.

 My dissertation was an ethnography of a reentry organization that catered to the formerly incarcerated.
 In the sum of my published research, I’ve focused on three populations: 1) the formerly incarcerated, 2) carriers of genetic disease, and, 3) workers with perceived unhealthy lifestyles (obesity, smoking, etc.).
 Thus, my research is at the intersection of organizational theory, management/business law, privacy, health law, and antidiscrimination law.

 My most recent article, Limitless Worker Surveillance, with Kate Crawford and Jason Schultz is forthcoming from the California Law Review.
-The Article has been downloaded more than 1,000 times on SSRN and was endorsed by the NYTimes Editorial Board.
-In addition to the California Law Review, my articles have been published in the Harvard Business Review, the Northwestern Law Review, The Berkeley Journal of Law and Employment, the Fordham Law Review, the Harvard Civil Rights-Civil Liberties Law Review, the Ohio State Law Review, among others.
-I have a forthcoming peer-reviewed article in the Journal of Law, Medicine, and Ethics.
+The Article has been downloaded more than 2,000 times on SSRN and was endorsed by the NYTimes Editorial Board.
+In addition to the California Law Review, my articles have been published in the Harvard Business Review, the Northwestern Law Review, The Berkeley Journal of Law and Employment, the Fordham Law Review, the Harvard Civil Rights-Civil Liberties Law Review, the Ohio State Law Review, and in the Journal of Law, Medicine, and Ethics, among others.

-I recently signed a book contract with Cambridge University Press for a book (“The Quantified Worker,” forthcoming 2018) that will examine the role of technology in the workplace and its effects on management practices as moderated by employment and privacy laws.
+I have a book contract with Cambridge University Press for a book (“The Quantified Worker,” forthcoming 2018) that will examine the role of technology in the workplace and its effects on management practices as moderated by employment and privacy laws.